bruvellu/terebratalia-wnts/wnt.md

 # Discussion

-## *T. transversa* shows a conserved ancestral Wnt complement
+## *T. transversa* has conserved the ancestral Wnt complement

 Metazoans have an ancient repertoire of 13 Wnt subfamilies [@Kusserow2005-xd;
 @Croce2009-vv; @Cho2010-eb].
-Our data suggests the brachiopod *T. transversa* has a conserved set of Wnt genes.
-Only one Wnt is missing---*wnt3*, which has been lost at the base of the protostome lineage [@Cho2010-eb;
+Our data suggests the brachiopod *T. transversa* retained most of these ancestral gene set with a single representative of each Wnt subfamily.
+The exception is *wnt3* which has been lost at the base of the protostome lineage [@Cho2010-eb; @Janssen2010-dc], and *wnt1* which is duplicated in *T. transversa*.
+Another brachiopod species, the linguliform *Lingula anatina*, also has two copies of *wnt1* [@Luo2015-lm], but our phylogenetic analysis indicate these *wnt1* duplication events in *T. transversa* and *L. anatina* occurred independently (@fig:wnt-tree and
-@Janssen2010-dc]---and only *wnt1t* has duplicated.
-Duplications in Wnt genes are common.
-The brachiopod *Lingula anatina* duplicated *wnt1* and *wnt10* [@Luo2015-lm].
-Our phylogenetic analysis suggests the duplication of *wnt1* in *T. transversa* and *L. anatina* occurred independently.
-The sequence of *T. transversa* *wnt1t* is highly divergent compared to other protostome orthologs, suggesting a rapid evolution and supporting the hypothesis of a lineage-specific duplication.
-The unusual expression of *wnt1t* compared to the other ligands suggests that it might have evolved novel functions, or different regulatory mechanisms.
+@fig:wnt1-tree).
+The highly-divergent sequence of *wnt1t* compared to other protostome orthologs suggests a rapid molecular evolution, supporting the hypothesis of lineage-specific duplication.
+Its divergent expression pattern compared to *wnt1*, and unusual anterior localization compared to the other Wnt ligands suggests it may have also evolved divergent developmental roles in *T. transversa*.

 <!--Frizzled is missing fz3/6 which is vertebrate-specific.
 Single-copy of sfrp and wif inhibitors.-->

-## There are two ancestral DKK3 subfamilies
+## *T. transversa* *dkk* belongs to an undescribed subfamily

 T.transversa dkk3 does not group with the cnidarian dkk3 or human dkk3, but in a distinct group of mainly protostomes.
 While hemichordates have the two